 Academically, I achieved a PhD, a number of publications in peer reviewed medical journals, international presentations, book chapters and have also completed several peer reviews for leading medical journals.

 Since 2012, I have worked as a consultant in Cambridgeshire.
 I held NHS positions as Clinical Lead for plastic surgery, as Associate Divisional Director in Head & Neck, as Associate Divisional Director in Private Healthcare and as Surgical Specialty Lead of the Eastern Region for the National Institute of Health Research (NIHR) amongst others.

 I am on the GMC’s specialist register for plastic surgery and am on the Royal College of Surgeons’ register for Certified Cosmetic Surgeon, am Fellow of the Royal College of Surgeons in Edinburgh (FRCS Plast), Fellow of the European Board of Plastic Reconstructive and Aesthetic Surgeons (FEBOPRAS), member of BAAPS and BAPRAS and an international member of the American Society of Plastic Surgeons (ASPS).

-My private practice is exclusively focused on cosmetic / aesthetic surgery.
-I perform all common cosmetic plastic surgery procedures and have developed a special interest in head & neck, breast and labiaplasty procedures.
+My private practice is exclusively focused on aesthetic surgery.
+I perform all common aesthetic plastic surgery procedures and have developed a special interest in head & neck, breast and labiaplasty procedures.
 I practice in London and Cambridge.
 All my operating facilities and my own services are registered with the Care Quality Commission (=CQC).